TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ### Day 3 (Wednesday)

 Today we prepared the presentation for our meeting with Aukje.
 We did a retrospective of what we have done so far, and made sure the documentation was up to date.

-we've put the first version of the design on the main branch. this consists of the splash screen, homepage and profile page
+We've also made the first version of the design. this consists of the splash screen, homepage and profile page

 ## Week 2 (9-5-2022 - 15-5-2022)

 ### Day 1 (Monday)

 Today we prepared the performance reviews for our meeting with Bas in the afternoon.
 We talked about our project and the way we fill in our forms.
 For the backend, we laid the foundation for our models, repositories and controllers.
 We also searched for tutorials on making relations between our models.

 [Backend tutorial link](https://www.baeldung.com/hibernate-one-to-many)